csjh/svelte-micro-components/README.md

 `svelte-micro-components` is a JavaScript library for creating small Svelte components that don't deserve their own file.

-It currently only supports string props in markup, but the aim is to support in attributes and maybe event handlers as well.
+It currently only supports string props in markup and attributes, but the aim is to support most directives.

 ## Usage